Sore throat: A cold or tonsillitis?

 Can medication relieve symptoms of a sore throat with a cold?

 Over-the-counter cold medications may relieve cold and sore throat symptoms.
-However, the benefits of these medications are minimal.
 Some cold medications include the following:

 - Pain relievers, such as paracetamol and ibuprofen, to relieve the aches and pains of a cold and sore throat. ( Aspirin should not be given to children under the age of 16 because of its link to Reye's syndrome, a disorder that may cause brain damage and death.)